What is NBIA?

 Neurodegeneration with Brain Iron Accumulation is a group of rare, genetic neurological disorders characterized by abnormal accumulation of iron in the basal ganglia.
 The basal ganglia is a collection of structures deep within the base of the brain that assist in regulating movements.

 The exact relationship between iron accumulation and the symptoms of NBIA is not fully understood.
 Although we all normally have iron in this area, people with NBIA have extra iron that can be seen on MRI (magnetic resonance imaging).
-Certain MRI views (T2-weighted images) show the iron as dark regions in the brain.
+Certain MRI views (T-1 and T2-weighted images) show the iron as dark regions in the brain.
 High brain iron is most often seen in the part of the basal ganglia called the globus pallidus.
 It is also often seen in another part called the substantia nigra.

 NBIA is progressive and, at this time, there is no cure.